Lawrence Sklar

-Lawrence Sklar (born June 25, 1938) is an American philosopher.
-He is the Carl G. Hempel and William K. Frankena Distinguished University Professor Emeritus at the University of Michigan.
+Lawrence Sklar (June 25, 1938 – 2024) was an American philosopher.
+He was the Carl G. Hempel and William K. Frankena Distinguished University Professor Emeritus at the University of Michigan.

 Education and career

 Sklar was born in Baltimore, Maryland, in 1938 and educated at Oberlin College (B.A., 1954–1958) and Princeton University (M.A., Ph.D., 1959–1964) where he worked with Hilary Putnam.

 He worked at Swarthmore College from 1962 to 1966, first as an instructor and then as an assistant professor.
 He then worked as an assistant professor at Princeton University until 1968.
-Since 1968, he has been at the University of Michigan, where he is now a Distinguished University Professor Emeritus.
+After 1968, he worked at the University of Michigan, where he was a Distinguished University Professor Emeritus.

-He has held visiting professorships at the University of Illinois (1963), the University of Pennsylvania (1968), Harvard University (1970), UCLA (1973) and Wayne State University (1977).
+He held visiting professorships at the University of Illinois (1963), the University of Pennsylvania (1968), Harvard University (1970), UCLA (1973) and Wayne State University (1977).

 Philosophical work

-He specializes in the philosophy of physics, approaching a wide range of issues from a position best described as highly skeptical of many of the metaphysical conclusions commonly drawn in the physical sciences.
-He advocates the 'MIMO' (metaphysics in, metaphysics out) principle, claiming that much of the metaphysical content of interpreted theories in the special sciences arises from metaphysical assumptions made during their formulation.
+Sklar specialized in the philosophy of physics, approaching a wide range of issues from a position best described as highly skeptical of many of the metaphysical conclusions commonly drawn in the physical sciences.
+He advocated the 'MIMO' (metaphysics in, metaphysics out) principle, claiming that much of the metaphysical content of interpreted theories in the special sciences arises from metaphysical assumptions made during their formulation.

-Personal life
+Personal life and death

 While at Swarthmore, Sklar met and married Swarthmore undergraduate Elizabeth Sherr Sklar, who would later become an English professor at Wayne State University.
 Their daughter is mathematician Jessica Sklar.
+Sklar died in 2024.